WakinyanB/LAMBDA/README.md

 This is previous experimental time series from [[Berngruber *et al.*, 2013](https://doi.org/10.1371/journal.ppat.1003209)] or simulated data from this study.
 All data used in the scripts are in the 'Data' folder and, within, simulated datasets are in the 'Simulated_data' subfolder.

 The evolution experiment designed in [[Berngruber *et al.*, 2013](https://doi.org/10.1371/journal.ppat.1003209)] monitored the competition between two strains of phage $\lambda$ with distinct life-history strategies in continuous cultures of *Escherichia coli*.
 The first strain is the wildtype which is known to have a relatively large lysogenization rate and low reactivation rate.
-The second strain is the $\lambda$cI857 variant, which is known to be more virulent and transmitted mostly horizontally through lytic cycles.
+The second strain is the $\lambda$ cI857 variant, which is known to be more virulent and transmitted mostly horizontally through lytic cycles.

 ### data_FACS.csv